 Some companies, like mortgage lenders and motor vehicle dealers, are required by law to buy a license and permit bond to get a license to do business.

-Businesses with direct contact with customer’s homes or belongings, like cleaning services or moving companies, may invest in a business service bonds.
+Businesses with direct contact with customer’s homes or belongings, like cleaning services or moving companies, may invest in business service bonds.
 This type of bond protects customers if the company’s employees steal from the customer while in their home or working with their belongings.

 If you are working with a construction firm or contractor, you may want to determine if the company carries a contract bond.
-A contract bond helps insure the company stays on budget, delivers on time, and performs the promised services.
+A contract bond helps ensure the company stays on budget, delivers on time, and performs the promised services.

 Determining the Authenticity of Surety Bonds